-The main market risk, being the demand for and valuation of commercial land, does not significantly impact the Partnership's financial instruments.
+The main market risk, being the demand for and valuation of commercial land, does not significantly impact the Parmership's financial instruments.
+It will impact the Notes added to these financial statements; between June 2022 and 31 March 2023 valuation values were reduced three times.